 2. Service of this subpoena is effective only if it is accompanied by a copy of the order giving leave to serve the subpoena in New Zealand and by a Notice to Witness setting out your rights and obligations in relation to this subpoena.

-*If duces tecum add: And we also command you to bring with you and produce at the time and place aforesaid [here describe the documents or things to be produced], unless you produce this subpoena and those documents or things either —
+*If duces tecum add: And this writ also commands you to bring with you and produce at the time and place aforesaid [here describe the documents or things to be produced], unless you produce this subpoena and those documents or things either —

 (a) to the Central Office of the Supreme Court not later than 2 days before the first day on which you are required to attend; or